gridsuite/dynamic-mapping-server/README.md

     - Reduce data stored and optimise selectors (memoization)
 - Polish Parameters Management appearance (FE)
 - Sends only relevant sets to the FE (pertaining to the attached network only), avoid unnecessary forms.
+- Rename Script class as Results since the script is no longer the only result